wkh237/react-native-azure-ad/src/README.md

 Indicates the type of user interaction that is required.
 The only valid values are 'login', 'none' and 'consent'.
 For details, please refer to [this](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-protocols-openid-connect-code) documentation.

+`login_hint:string` **Optional**

+Can be used to pre-fill the username/email address field of the sign-in page for the user, if you know their username ahead of time.

 `client_secret:string` **Required if use web application client_id**

 This property is only required when your application uses a web application client_id, **but it is not recommended to do this way, because store client_secret in application could be dangerous**.